-Hamilton native, Avery Raquel, started in the entertainment industry when she was just 7 years old, having landed a role in the television pilot episode of “Falling Skies”, executive produced by Steven Spielberg.
+Hamilton native, and recording artist Avery Raquel, started in the entertainment industry when she was just 7 years old, having landed a role in the television pilot episode of “Falling Skies”, executive produced by Steven Spielberg.
 Since then Avery has appeared in commercials, radio ads, and even for a Disney animated television series, lending her voice to one of the lead characters.
 That experience led to a number of professional stage productions across Canada.

-Her passion for singing quickly grew from that, and has led to an impressive list of career accomplishments on her musical resume.
-She has earned audience acclaim, critical kudos and peer respect as a vocalist of rare talent, and has recently entered into an exciting new chapter in her developing success story, as a songwriter.
+Her passion for singing quickly grew, and has led to an impressive list of career accomplishments on her musical resume.
+She has earned audience acclaim, critical kudos and peer respect as a vocalist of rare talent, and recently entered into an exciting new chapter in her developing success story, as a songwriter.

 In collaboration with Juno-winning, noted Canadian producer/songwriter/musician Greg Kavanagh, Avery started writing new songs that appeared on her second solo album, Without A Little Rain, released in April 2017.

 Stylistically, that album incorporated some fresh new elements, as Avery explains, “Being influenced by such Jazz greats as Ella Fitzgerald, Frank Sinatra, Chet Baker, and Carmen McRae, my second CD tried to highlight my jazz vocal style, while creating a contemporary Soul sound, reminiscent of artists such as Norah Jones, Corrine Bailey Rae and even Amy Winehouse.
 I think of it as a really nice blend of soul, jazz, and blues”

 Now, one year later, Avery is putting finishing touches on her 3rd solo project, “My Heart Away”.
 Comprised of all original music, one can discern that Avery has matured into a strong songwriter, with catchy melodies, strong lyrics and a real sense of musicality, not often seen from someone so young.